Esri/calcite-design-system/CONTRIBUTING.md

 There are three labels that mean an issue is not ready for development:

 - `design`: Issues that need design consultation, such as interaction research/feedback, visual mockups, and general approval.
-Once design completes their review, the `design` label will be removed, which means a developer can pick up the issue.
+Once design completes their review, the `design` label will be removed and replaced with `design-complete`, which means a developer can pick up the issue.
 - `need more info`: Issues that are missing information and/or a clear, actionable description.
 This can mean we are waiting on a user to provide additional context, we can't reproduce the issue, or further discussion is needed in order to determine a solution.
 - `blocked`: Issues that cannot be worked on until a different issue is resolved.
 The blocking issue may be from an external library (Stencil, Storybook, Jest, etc.) or a Calcite Components issue.
 The blocking issue should be linked to in the blocked issue's body or comment.